 In late February 2020 we'll be removing trees from the south side of the Capilano Substation.
 This will allow us to relocate existing equipment and powerlines in and around the substation prior to substation construction next year.
 We're working with the District of North Vancouver to meet a 4:1 replanting ratio for any trees removed.

-To continue to provide reliable electricity in North Vancouver, we're upgrading the Capilano substation by replacing it with a new substation on the western half of the existing substation land.
+To ensure we continue to provide reliable electricity in North Vancouver, we're upgrading the Capilano Substation by replacing it with a new substation on the western half of the existing substation site.

 The new substation will include: